What Is Hermann Oak Leather?

 Since 1881 the Hermann Oak Leather company has earned the reputation of being the premier leather manufacturer in the United States.
-Their specialty is vegetable tanning, a type of tanning used to make leather for many uses, including saddle making.
-Hermann Oak Leather can be found in certain saddles made by such prestigious saddle makers as Circle Y, Billy Cook, and more.
+Their specialty is vegetable tanning, a type of tanning used to make leather for many uses, including making saddles and tack.
+Hermann Oak Leather can be found in tack and/or saddles made by such prestigious saddleries as Circle Y, Billy Cook, and more.

 Fun Things To Know

 There are a wide variety of tanning methods to convert animal hide into leather.
 Two commonly used methods of tanning, vegetable tanning and chrome tanning, are compared below.

 Vegetable tanning is a process that uses "tannin" to change hide into leather.
 Tannin is derived from natural products found in plants.
 Vegetable tanning produces a leather that is: